 - Other possible white markings

-- Labrador colors
+- Labrador colors and genetics

 - Labrador appearance